 The tradition of the Water Puppets dates back to the 11th century.
 When the rice fields became flooded locals would entertain one another by creating stories with the puppets over the water at times standing waist-deep.
 The puppets would seem to glide through the water.
 The puppet owners would stand behind a screen and work the puppets with long rods.

-The stories are based around myths and legends and are accompanied by a Vietnamese orchestra.
+The stories are based on myths and legends and are accompanied by a Vietnamese orchestra.
 The short stories are based on village life, agricultural activities and mythical creatures all performed by 8 puppeteers.

 Opening Hours: Daily 15:00, 16:10, 17:20, 18:30 & 20:00